RCORELLA/WorkShopCopilotStudioDirections/Lab_04.md

-# Create a Topic in Copilot Studio to Read Companies from Business Central
+# Create a Connector in Copilot Studio to Read Companies from Business Central

 ## Prerequisites